Line 1 (Rio de Janeiro)

-Line 1 of the Rio de Janeiro Metro serves the city's downtown business centre, the tourist areas in the city's South Zone, and several neighbourhoods in the North Zone.
+Line 1 (Orange) of the Rio de Janeiro Metro serves the city's downtown business centre, the tourist areas in the city's South Zone, and several neighbourhoods in the North Zone.
 It is a semi-circular line, and is fully underground.
 It runs from Uruguai to General Osório.

 It is the original line of the Rio de Janeiro Metro system and it was constructed from June 1970 to March 1979 (with a hiatus between 1971 and 1974 due to lack of funds).

 History of Line 1

 In 1979, the line began operations with 5 stations: Praça Onze, Central, Presidente Vargas, Cinelandia, and Gloria.
 In 1980, the stations Estácio and Uruguaiana were added.
 The following year (in 1981), the Botafogo, Flamengo, and Largo do Machado stations opened.
 In 1982, the line was extended to Saens Peña with the São Francisco Xavier and Afonso Pena stations added.
 In 1998, the Cardeal Arcoverde station opened in Copacabana.
 The Siqueira Campos station opened in 2002, while the Cantagalo Station opened in 2007.